 For this mixed-use high-rise building, we accomplished a turnkey complex riser retrofit despite challenges such as manpower limitations due to COVID-19 restrictions, and a tight schedule.

 Even though the elevator machine room was beneath the condenser water risers, and all work had to be completed during a few winter months, we engineered solutions to help minimize disruption and completed the project ahead of schedule.

 We also created an animation of our project solution to demonstrate feasibility in a timeframe where cooling was not needed.

-This confidential real estate customer wanted to achieve greater property marketability through elevator modernization in a 32-story building.
+This confidential real estate customer wanted to achieve greater property marketability through riser modernization in a 32-story building.
 The upgrades had to be completed in a tight, weather-dependent timeframe.

 The secondary challenge was the project took place during the coronavirus pandemic.
 Increasing manpower wasn’t an option given COVID-19 restrictions and tight quarters in the pipe shaft.

 Our solution was to design and install a steel structure connecting to the cooling tower support steel that carried a five-ton trolley and a five-ton, 460-volt electric chain hoist.
 We custom-fabricated the chain hoist so that it could be mounted just below the roof, and both the chain and the controller would reach to the base of the riser at the 18th floor mechanical room, 160 feet below.